keithjgrant/sidecar/src/pages/drinks/egg-nog.md

   If you're able to plan ahead, freeze whole milk in an ice cube tray and use the milk ice cubes for shaking rather than regular water ice.
 ---
 Add ingredients to a cocktail shaker and [dry shake](/techniques/shaking#dry-shaking).
+Add about five ice cubes and shake vigorously to completion (until all the ice is melted).
-Add ice and shake vigorously.
-Double strain into a rocks glass or small mug.
+Pour without straining into a rocks glass or small mug.

 Garnish with grated nutmeg.